akto-api-security/30-API-security-tests/README.md

 ## Test 6 : JWT failed to verify signature test

-Step 1: Select a POST order endpoint
+1: Select a POST order endpoint
-Step 2: Select the Broken Authentication test - JWT failed to verify signature Step 3: Go to test results.
-Observe that there is a high vulnerability issue Step 4: Check the Original tab - the original token signature starts with "HQq0" Step 5: Check Attempt tab - gives 200 OK response with signature starting with "aQq0" - this is invalid signature, yet server accepted
+2: Select the Broken Authentication test - JWT failed to verify signature
+3: Go to test results.
+Observe that there is a high vulnerability issue
+4: Check the Original tab - the original token signature starts with "HQq0"
+5: Check Attempt tab - gives 200 OK response with signature starting with "aQq0" - this is invalid signature, yet server accepted